dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

 ### Tags

 Tag is the term used to refer to a key-value attribute associated with a metric event.
 Each tag categorizes the metric event, allowing events to be filtered and grouped for analysis.
-Current OpenTelemetry specs call it Labels but this is going to change to Attributes.
+Current OpenTelemetry specs call it Attributes.
 We have used the tags name in the tracing APIs and we'll stick with this name for the sake of consistency with tracing.

 ## APIs Proposal